-throughout the United States.
-By statute, such funds may only be used on projects where the "steel, iron and manufactured goods are produced in the United States."21 The steel and iron limitations apply to all construction material and require that, with limited exception, "all manufacturing processes" occur in the United States.22 For "manufactured goods" to qualify, all manufacturing processes must occur in the United States and all components must be of U.S. origin.23 A "component" is U.S. origin provided it is manufactured in the United States even if all subcomponents and material are foreign.
-Special rules apply to procurement of "rolling stock" (e.g., subway cars) which restrict use of foreign subcomponents.24 § 9:19 Procurement from prohibited countries Research References West's Key Number Digest, Commerce € 75, 82.20 The United States maintains sanctions against various countries.
+the United States.
+For "manufactured goods" to qualify, all manufacturing processes must occur in the United States and all components must be of U.S. origin.
+A "component" is U.S. origin provided it is manufactured in the United States even if all subcomponents and material are foreign.
+Special rules apply to procurement of "rolling stock" (e.g., subway cars) which restrict use of foreign subcomponents.
+11 § 9:19 Procurement from prohibited countries Research References West's Key Number Digest, Commerce € 75, 82.20 The United States maintains sanctions against various countries.
 Some of these are multilateral sanctions mandated by the United Nations, while others are unilateral restrictions that the United States has taken for foreign policy and national security reasons.
 The Office of Foreign Assets Controls (OFAC) within the U.S. Department of Treasury is primarily responsible for implementing the sanction programs.
 These sanction regimes vary by country but frequently involve prohibitions with respect to financial transactions and/or restriction on purchase or importation of goods or services from the sanctioned country.
-The details of these sanction programs are beyond the scope of this chapter, but some of the broadest restrictions apply to transactions with Cuba, North Korea, Iran, Libya, Syria, and Sudan.
-[Section 9:19] 1See generally 31 C.F.R.
-Parts 500 to 597.
-A complete listing of the sanction programs and compliance guidance is available at the OFAC website: http://www.treas.gov/offices/eotffc/ofac/ 2149 U.S.C.A. § 5323(j)(1).
+The details of these sanction programs are beyond the scope of this chapter, but some of the broadest restrictions apply to transaction with Burma, 1.50 Cuba, North Korea, Iran, 4 Syria, and Sudan.
+The FAR warns contractors and subcontractors that goods from various sanctioned countries may not lawfully be imported into the United States.
+Accordingly, this regulation prohibits government contractors and their subcontractors from utilizing, in the perfor- [Section 9:19] 949 C.F.R. § 661.5(b) and (c).

-2249 C.F.R. § 661.5(b) and (c).
+1049 C.F.R. § 661.5(d).